blade100a/CSCD92/Final_Questionaire/final.md

 	https://alliancecan.ca/en/services/advanced-research-computing/research-portal/resource-allocation-competitions/rac-frequently-asked-questions

 a) What type of information should you submit?
 	- Depending on the code, the data I would provide would be the amount of nodes, cores per job, tasks, and number of GPUs.
-I would do a scaling study to find the optimal number of resources (cores, CPUs, and GPUs) for improved performance in some of these scenarios.
+I would do a scaling study to find the optimal number of resources (nodes, CPUs, and GPUs) for improved performance in some of these scenarios.
 Using some timing statements to evaluate and optimise the code's pertinent areas, running multiple times to see trends.

 b) Should you also submit a strong and weak scaling?
 Justify.
 	- I believe here I would need to submit a strong and weak scaling, the reasoning being is it provides a good indication to the job sizes and how much resouce should be requested from the national system as it provides a better level of efficiency.
 We know strong scaling(Amdahl’s law) is fixed size with respect to a number or processors and weak scaling(Gustafson’s law) is scaled size with respect to a number of processors, thus providing a better insight in requesting the number of processors needed for each job once submited.
 Otherwise, if we dont submit a strong and weak scaling, we wouldn't know the best efficient way of requesting our jobs especially if they are larger or smaller jobs in scale.